As the creator of Nintendo’s Pokémon series, Satoshi Tajiri is one of the most important (if not well-known) developers working in video games today.

 So keen on gaming had he become that Tajiri began to cut high school classes to go play games (so much so he nearly failed to graduate from high school), and when he eventually bought a Famicom in the early 80's, took the thing completely apart to see how it worked so he could make his own games.

-Asperger's syndrome also causes issues with social interaction, which explains why the name Satoshi Tajiri (pictured, left) isn't as well-known as one would expect given the popularity of his creation.
-Nintendo representatives explained a few years ago that, while Tajiri is incredibly creative, he is also described by them as "reclusive" and "eccentric".
-What they're dancing around is that Tajiri, according to both Western and Japanese reports, been diagnosed with Asperger's syndrome, a condition that can - as seen in first his insect collecting and then fascination with games - lead to incredibly focused activities, often at the expense of other duties (like, in Tajiri's instance, schoolwork).
+Tajiri (pictured, left) isn’t as well-known as one would expect given the popularity of his creation.
+Nintendo representatives explained a few years ago that, while Tajiri is incredibly creative, he is also described by them as “reclusive” and “eccentric”.

 This means that, unlike most other famous game developers, Tajiri never went to college or university.
 Instead, he studied electronics at a Tokyo technical college, and in 1981 started up a little video game fanzine called Game Freak.
 While little more than a few pages of writing crudely printed and stapled together, the zine was distributed enough to catch the attention of additional contributors, including, most crucially for Taijiri’s future success, a young man by the name of Ken Sugimori.